AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/events.md

 ## Search events

 The search events provide data relevant to the shopper's intent.
 Insight into a shopper's intent helps merchants see how shoppers are searching for items, what they click on, and ultimately purchase or abandon.
-An example of how you might use this data, is if you want to target existing shoppers who search for your top product, but never purchase the product.
+An example of how you might use this data is if you want to target existing shoppers who search for your top product, but never purchase the product.

+Use the `uniqueIdentifier` field found in both the `searchRequestSent` and `searchResponseReceived` events to cross reference a search request to the corresponding search response.

 ### searchRequestSent